Breitenfeld (wargame): Publication history

 After the success of SPI's first quadrigame, Blue & Gray, released in May 1975, the company quickly produced more quadrigames, including Blue & Gray II, Napoleon at War, and Modern Battles.
 Their next quadrigame, Thirty Years War, was to be published in May 1976.
 In order to promote this launch, the March 1976 issue of Strategy & Tactics featured an article by Albert Nofi about the war's historical background.
 Accompanying the article was a free pull-out game designed by Jay Nelson titled Breitenfeld.
 Using the same game system as the four games in Thirty Years War, Breitenfeld was what Nelson characterized as "the flagship game" of Thirty Years War.
 Breitenfeld proved to be popular, and was also published as a standalone "folio" game (a game packaged in a cardstock folio.)

 Reception

+Writing for Jagdpanther, Daniel S. Salter found several faults with the rules, the most egregious being that the swamp and river in the middle of the map were historically inaccurate and should be ignored.
+(Salter added that SPI had acknowledged the error and had apologized for it.)
+Salter noted the unlimited range of the artillery was historically unrealistic for armament of the time.
+Salter also pointed out that the Saxons, when they were demoralized in the original battle, ran at full speed from the battlefield, and suggested that if Saxon units become demoralized during the game, that the Saxon counters simply be removed from the game.

+In Issue 7 of Perfidious Albion, Geoff Barnard and Charles Vasey exchanged thoughts about the game.
+Barnard commented, "The present game was a most refreshing change from some of the other Quad systems, most particularly in the manner in which the revised [zone of control] and [Combat Resolution Table] system removes the rather devastating effects of surrounds, hence creating potential for more fluid battles with lots of to-ing and fro-ing."
+Vasey replied, "I was very pleased with the way SPI designers had done their work.
+It is not an accurate game ...
+But then the game only claims realism as its second objective, as to maximum playability it is a great success."
+Barnard concluded, "On the basis of this game I will definitely buy the [30 Years War] Quad."
+Vasey concluded, "The game is a marvel of 'underdesigning' with a lot of good design work hidden away.
+I await the [Thirty Years War] Quad with interest."